 - Slow printing speed.

-The Epson ET-2850 is good for small or home offices.
+The Epson ET-2850 is decent for small offices.
 Its supertank system ensures that you can print hundreds of pages a week without buying new ink bottles, which are pretty cheap given the number of pages you can print from a refill.
-Unfortunately, it doesn't have an automatic document feeder, so it isn't the best for high-volume scanning.
-Also, it prints slowly, which isn't ideal if you're on a time crunch.
+Unfortunately, it doesn't have an automatic document feeder, so it's not ideal for high-volume scanning.
+Additionally, it prints slowly, which is undesirable if you're under a time constraint.

 - Incredibly high page yields.